 – European Tour chiefs postponed the Maybank Championship in Malaysia and the China Open in Shenzhen – both set for April.

-— The US LPGA Tour cancelled all three of its lucrative early-season events in Asia, and also its next three events in the United States.
+– The US LPGA Tour cancelled all three of its lucrative early-season events in Asia with a combined prize purse of more than $5 million.

-— The World Indoor Championships, scheduled for Nanjing from March 13-15, were postponed until next year.
+– The World Indoor Championships, scheduled for Nanjing from March 13-15, were postponed for a year.

-— The Paris Marathon, scheduled for April 5 with 60,000 registered runners, was postponed until October 18.
+– The Paris Marathon, scheduled for April 5 with 60,000 registered runners, postponed until October 18.